-Juno believes that a patient’s own immune system can be activated to recognize disease – that the potential power to cure lies within each of us.
-We are developing investigational treatments that could be tomorrow’s breakthroughs.
+Juno believes that a patient’s own immune system can be activated to recognize disease – that the potential power to fight certain diseases lies within each of us.
+We are developing investigational treatments that seek to help the body’s immune system find and fight certain cancers.

 During this first step, the patient’s lymphocytes (white blood cells) are collected at a clinic or infusion center.
 The lymphocytes are separated from the rest of the patient’s blood cells and plasma in a process called apheresis.